The link below provides excellent information, revealing a current understanding of Fascia.

 John Sharkey.
 (2018).
 Biotensegrity-Anatomy for the 21st Century Informing Yoga and Physiotherapy Concerning New Findings in Fascia Research.
 J Yoga & Physio.

-This link is a consensus statement: “The Second International CONNECT Conference was held at the University of Ulm, Germany, on 16–19 March 2017, as part of a conference series aimed at fostering scientific progress towards a better understanding and treatment of fascial tissues in sports medicine.
+Below is a consensus statement: “The Second International CONNECT Conference was held at the University of Ulm, Germany, on 16–19 March 2017, as part of a conference series aimed at fostering scientific progress towards a better understanding and treatment of fascial tissues in sports medicine.
 After the conference, a meeting was held with conference speakers and other field-related experts to discuss and find consensus regarding the role of fascial tissue in the field of sports medicine.”

 Fascial tissue research in sports medicine: from molecules to tissue adaptation, injury and diagnostics: consensus statement